GeneralPancakeMSTR/PublicNotes/height-map-displacement-with-satellite-imagery.md

     ```
     (East,North,West,South)=(-118.174644,36.874371,-118.567680,36.559962)
     ```
-- Download this image (or make your own)
+- Download this image (or make your own) (yes, it's there, it's an empty white box.
+Just right-click in the middle of the empty space and select `Save image as...`.)

   <img src="attachments\height-map-displacement-with-satellite-imagery\Boundary.png" width=""/>